Leaf by Niggle: Plot summary

-In this story, an artist, named Niggle, lives in a society that does not value art.
-Working only to please himself, he paints a canvas of a great Tree with a forest in the distance.
+In this story, an artist named Niggle lives in a society that does not value art.
+Working only to please himself, he paints a canvas of a great tree with a forest in the distance.
 He invests each and every leaf of his tree with obsessive attention to detail, making every leaf uniquely beautiful.
 Niggle ends up discarding all his other artworks, or tacks them onto the main canvas, which becomes a single vast embodiment of his vision.

-However, there are many mundane chores and duties that prevent Niggle from giving his work the attention it deserves, so it remains incomplete and is not fully realised.

-At the back of his head, Niggle knows that he has a great trip looming, and he must pack and prepare his bags.

-Also, Niggle's next door neighbour, a gardener named Parish, frequently drops by asking for various forms of help.
-Parish is lame and has a sick wife and genuinely needs help.
+However, mundane duties constantly prevent Niggle from giving his work the attention it deserves, so it remains incomplete and is not fully realised.
+At the back of his head, Niggle knows that he has a great trip looming, and he must prepare for it, but Niggle's next door neighbour, a gardener named Parish, frequently drops by asking for assistance.
+Parish is lame, has a sick wife, and genuinely needs help.
 Niggle, having a good heart, takes time out to help—but he is also reluctant because he would rather work on his painting.
 Niggle has other pressing work duties as well that require his attention.
 Then Niggle himself catches a chill doing errands for Parish in the rain.

 Eventually, Niggle is forced to take his trip, and cannot get out of it.
-He has not prepared, and as a result ends up in a kind of institution, in which he must perform menial labour each day.
+He has not prepared, and as a result the trip goes wrong, and he ends up in a kind of institution, in which he must perform menial labour each day.
 Back at the home to which he cannot return, Niggle's painting is abandoned, used to patch a damaged roof, and all but destroyed (except for the one perfect leaf of the story's title, which is placed in the local museum).

 In time, Niggle is paroled from the institution, and he is sent to a place "for a little gentle treatment".
-He discovers that this new place is the country of the Tree and Forest of his great painting.
+He discovers that this new place is the country of the tree and forest of his great painting.
 This place is the true realisation of his vision, not the flawed and incomplete version in his painting.

-Niggle is reunited with his old neighbour, Parish, who now proves his worth as a gardener, and together they make the Tree and Forest even more beautiful.
-Finally, Niggle journeys farther and deeper into the Forest, and beyond into the great Mountains that he only faintly glimpsed in his painting.
+Niggle is reunited with his old neighbour, Parish, who now proves his worth as a gardener, and together they make the tree and forest even more beautiful.
+Finally, Niggle journeys farther and deeper into the Forest, and beyond into the great mountains that he only faintly glimpsed in his painting.

-Long after both Niggle and Parish have taken their journeys, the lovely place that they created together becomes a destination for many travelers to visit before their final voyage into the Mountains, and it earns the name "Niggle's Parish".
+Long after both Niggle and Parish have taken their journeys, the place that they created together becomes a destination for many travellers to visit before their final voyage into the mountains, and it earns the name "Niggle's Parish".

+Publication history

+"Leaf by Niggle" was first published in the Dublin Review in 1945.
+It first appeared in a book in 1964 alongside "On Fairy-Stories" in Tree and Leaf.
+It has been republished in the collections The Tolkien Reader (1966), Poems & Stories (1980), A Tolkien Miscellany (2002), and Tales from the Perilous Realm (2021).